 One way you can employ this technique is with a cervical pillow.
 These are pillows for neck pain which you use while sleeping at night.

-In this article we’ll review 10 of the best cervical pillows for neck pain currently available, then we’ll highlight our top pick from the list.
+In this article I’ll review 10 of the best cervical pillows for neck pain currently available, then we’ll highlight our top pick from the list.

 What is a Cervical Neck Pillow?